Manchester is one of those cities where Jewish life feels less like a minority trace and more like a whole local system.

 The council says it was formally established in 1919 and has spent more than a century representing, protecting, uniting, and serving the Jewish community of Greater Manchester and the surrounding region.
 Its role is not ceremonial.
 It describes itself as the first point of contact for politicians, internal stakeholders, and the media on issues affecting the community, and it coordinates a strategic group that links Jewish institutions to wider society.

 Even a quick look at the council's affiliate list shows what makes Manchester unusual.
 The network includes Orthodox and Reform congregations, schools, welfare organizations, disability groups, museums, housing bodies, business groups, Holocaust education organizations, social-care agencies, youth organizations, and interfaith efforts.
-In other words, Jewish Manchester is not simply a neighborhood identity.
-It is a functioning civic ecosystem.
+In other words, Jewish Manchester is more than a neighborhood identity.
+It is a functioning civic system, exactly the kind of local infrastructure discussed in Jewish institutions that shape public life.

 That helps explain why the city can look so self-contained to outsiders.
-The reality is not isolation so much as capacity.
+In practice, the story is capacity more than isolation.
 A community with enough internal infrastructure can educate its children, care for its elderly, preserve its history, lobby on its own concerns, and still participate outwardly in city life.

 Public visibility is only part of the story